Townsville Customs House: Heritage listing

 Townsville Customs House was listed on the Queensland Heritage Register on 7 February 2005 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The former Townsville Customs House, completed in 1902, was commissioned by the Queensland government prior to Federation during the period of planning for the hand over of government departments and their facilities to the new federal government.
 Purpose-built as a customs house, the building was used by the Australian Customs Service for close to a century.
 It is significant historically as an expression of the importance of the customs service to Queensland and to Australia.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The former Townsville Customs House is an elegant, imposing brick building with sandstone detailing.
 It remains substantially intact and is important in demonstrating the principal characteristics of its class of place, being one of a group of imposing, two-storeyed brick and stone customs houses designed by the Queensland Public Works department and constructed around the turn of the 19th and 20th centuries.
 It is important in illustrating the best work of the office of the Queensland Government Architect and in particular the work of respected architect George Payne.
 The former Townsville Customs House provides important evidence of adaptation to the climatic requirements of north Queensland particularly in its high ceilings and wide colonnades along the length of both street elevations.
 It possesses a strong, visual unity in its use of scale, materials and texture and has architectural significance on a national scale.

 The place is important because of its aesthetic significance.

-With its distinctive entrance portico and domed roof the former Townsville Customs House makes an outstanding contribution to an historic and aesthetic streetscape that includes Anzac Memorial Park, the former Queen's Hotel, the State Government Offices, Tattersalls Hotel, and the former Bank of New South Wales.
+Featuring a distinctive entrance portico and domed roof, the former Townsville Customs House contributes to a historic streetscape that includes Anzac Memorial Park, the former Queen's Hotel, the State Government Offices, Tattersalls Hotel, and the former Bank of New South Wales.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The place has a special association with the work in Townsville and north Queensland of the Queensland and Australian customs services for close to a century.